dmoritz10/golfscorecard-v3/README.md

 x replace rtnto

+add more info on club distance to round stats

 hcp with 2 rounds

 conditionally fetch scorecards

+method to force recalc

 rename sheets
     My Courses to Courses
     scorecard upload to scorecards